emilpaulitz/PCM/README.md

 - For running flux coupling analysis, please download [F2C2](https://doi.org/10.1186/1471-2105-13-57) into the Resources folder

 ## Generating a genotype-specific chloroplast model
-To generate a new genotype-specific chloroplast model, you need a set of chloroplast proteins as a `.fasta` file.
-Run BLAST against the genes in the union model.
+- To generate a new genotype-specific chloroplast model, you need a set of chloroplast proteins as a `.fasta` file.
+- Run BLAST against the genes in the union model.
 Example commands and the required output specifications can be found in `Code/accSpecPCM/blast.sh`.
-The resulting files should be named as the pattern `${ID}.out.tsv`.
-Then, open the script `Code/carveNewPCM.m`, adapt the parameters in the ADAPT THESE section, and run.
+The resulting files should be named according to the pattern `${ID}.out.tsv`.
+- Then, open the script `Code/carveNewPCM.m`, adapt the parameters in the ADAPT THESE section, and run.

 ## PlugAndPlay
 To plug the pcm version of your choice into a whole-cell model, apply the interactive function `plugAndPlay.m`.
 Examples for its usage can be found in `Code/validation/plugIntoAraCore.m`.